million-views/packages/storage/packages/stl/README.md

 The result and xs variables above will be in whatever format the driver returns.
-To get the result value as an array like in Porsager's library STL provides a `Result` function is exported and can be used as below:
+To get the result value as an array like in Porsager's library STL provides a `Result` function; using Result function allows you to treat the return result from a database uniformly:

 ```js
 const result_as_array = Result(result);